BenRizk/Robot-Arm/README.md

 # Robot-Arm
-This is code for arduino arm
+Code for the arduino arm.